dougeby/IntuneDocs/intune/early-edition.md

 ### App install status report now a bar chart <!-- 1249446 -->
 The **App install status** report accessible for each app through the **App** list in the **Mobile apps** workload will soon be rendered as a bar chart.

+### Add "Find my iPhone" for personal devices <!--1427287-->
+You will be able to view whether iOS devices have Activation Lock turned on.
+This feature previously could be found in the Intune in the classic portal.

+### Group-assigned enrollment restrictions <!-- 747598 -->
+As an Intune administrator, you will be able to create custom Device Type and Device Limit enrollment restrictions for user groups.

+The Intune Azure Portal lets you create up to 25 instances of each restriction type which can then be assigned to user groups.
+Group-assigned restrictions override the default restrictions.

+All the instances of a restriction type are maintained in a strictly ordered list.
+This order defines a priority value for conflict resolution.
+A user impacted by more than one restriction instance is only restricted by the instance with the highest priority value.
+You can change a given instance's priority by dragging it to a different position in the list.

+This functionality will be released with the migration of Android for Work settings from the Android For Work enrollment menu to the Enrollment Restrictions menu.
+Since this migration may take several days, your account may be upgraded for other parts of the November release before you see group assignment become enabled for Enrollment Restrictions.

 <!-- the following are present prior to 1711 -->